infolektuell/gradle-typst/README.md

 ### Creation date

-For better build reproducibility, Typst accepts a fixed creation date in UNIX timestamp format.
+For better build reproducibility, Typst accepts a fixed creation date in UNIX timestamp format which can be set in the plugin's `typst` DSL.
 See [SOURCE_DATE_EPOCH specification] for a format description.
 If no timestamp is set, it is determined by Typst.